 - Mastery of content appropriate to grade level taught.

-- Use of instructional methods and strategies that are appropriate for the students in the classroom and that support student learning.
+- Use of effective instructional methods and strategies that are appropriate for the students in the classroom and that support student learning.

 - Effective use of student assessments to evaluate, monitor, and improve student learning.